Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Laura Ingalls Wilder, Little House on the Prairie, 1935

-In addition to the classic "Little House" Books, a series of American children's novels written by Laura Ingalls Wilder, based on her childhood and adolescence in the American Midwest in the late 19th century, there is an additional modern series of semi-fictional books about Laura's Scottish great-grandmother, Martha.
-Although little is known about the real Martha Morse and her daughter Charlotte Tucker, a letter written by Laura’s sister, Grace Ingalls Dow, states that her great-grandmother, Martha Morse, was the daughter of a Scottish laird who married "beneath her station."
+The word "prairie" (from the French word meaning "meadow") became widely employed by early immigrants and backwoodsman arriving in North America and viewing the great natural meadows of long grass.
+The formation of the North American Prairies started with the uplift of the Rocky Mountains near Alberta, Canada.
+The mountains created a rain shadow that resulted in lower rainfall downwind, resulting in huge swaths of rich grasslands which hosted giant herds of bison, provided rich lands for farming, and perfect topsoil for "prairie dogs", the burrowing ground squirrels known for their barking calls!
+In addition to the classic "Little House" Books, a series of semi-autobiographical American children's novels written by Laura Ingalls Wilder, based on her childhood and adolescence homesteading in the American Midwest in the late 19th century, there is a modern series of semi-fictional books about Laura's real-life Scottish great-grandmother, Martha.
+Although little is known about the real Martha Morse and her daughter Charlotte Tucker, a letter written by Laura’s sister, Grace Ingalls Dow, states that her great-grandmother, Martha Morse, was the daughter of a Scottish laird who married "beneath her station." 📙 🌾 🐿️

 During several weekends in the summer and fall, Laura Ingalls Wilder Pageants and festival days take place in De Smet, South Dakota, Walnut Grove, Minnesota, and Pepin County, Wisconsin, recognizing the legacy of American author Laura Ingalls Wilder (1867 – 1957), best known for her Little House on the Prairie series of children's books based on her childhood in a settler and pioneer family.